arzuino/spotify-visualizer/README.md

 1. Clone the repo with `git clone https://github.com/l3d00m/spotify-visualizer.git`
 2. Install dependencies with `npm install`
 3. Create a file called `.env` in the project root with the secrets (see below)
-4. Run with `npm start`
+4. Optional: if you want the start.bat to work, change the first line with the main-directory in it.
-5. Optional: Download the [Montserrat font from here](https://github.com/JulietaUla/Montserrat/raw/master/fonts/webfonts/Montserrat-Regular.woff2) and put it in the lib directory.
+5. Run with `npm start` or start.bat

 ### .env secrets
     CLIENT_ID=example-client-id